 St Benet’s Abbey.

 St Benet’s Abbey was founded in the Anglo-Saxon period and continuing in use throughout the Middle Ages.
-The atmospheric site was largely abandoned after the closure of the monasteries in the 1530s because of in inaccessible location, and is still most easily visited by boat.
+The atmospheric site was largely abandoned after the closure of the monasteries in the 1530s because of its inaccessible location, and is still most easily visited by boat.
 The Bishop of Norwich remains Abbot of St Benet’s and leads a service there on the first Sunday in August.